AryanMahajan/DOTS/readme.txt

-This project, DOTS (Dog Or Tomcat Sorter), utilizes TensorFlow and Convolutional Neural Networks (CNNs) to accurately classify images containing either dogs or cats.
+This project, DOTS (Dog or Cat Sorter), utilizes TensorFlow and Convolutional Neural Networks (CNNs) to accurately classify images containing either dogs or cats.

 Project Description:
 DOTS is an image classification project built with TensorFlow.
 It aims to achieve high accuracy in distinguishing between images of dogs and cats.
 The model is trained on a large dataset of labeled dog and cat images.